BiswasAnanya/saucedemo-manual-testing/05-bug-reports/bug-006-invalid-product-add-in-cart.md

 ## Description

-The invalid product page displays an **Add to Cart** option that remains functional even though the requested product does not exist.
+The invalid product page for product ID 123 displays a functional Add to Cart option.
+The nonexistent product can be added to the cart and the user can proceed through the checkout flow with it.

 ## Preconditions